Ship of Fools (film)

-Ship of Fools is a 1965 American drama film directed by Stanley Kramer, set on board an ocean liner bound to Germany from Mexico in 1933.
-It stars a prominent ensemble cast of 11 stars — Vivien Leigh (in her final film role), Simone Signoret, Jose Ferrer, Lee Marvin, Oskar Werner, Elizabeth Ashley, George Segal, Jose Greco, Michael Dunn, Charles Korvin and Heinz Ruehmann.
-It also marked Christiane Schmidtmer's first U.S. production.
+Ship of Fools is a 1965 American drama film directed by Stanley Kramer, set on board an ocean liner bound for Germany from Mexico in 1933.
+It stars a prominent ensemble cast of 11 stars — Vivien Leigh (in her final film role), Simone Signoret, Jose Ferrer, Lee Marvin, Oskar Werner, Elizabeth Ashley, George Segal, Jose Greco, Michael Dunn, Charles Korvin, and Heinz Rühmann.

-Ship of Fools, which was based on Katherine Anne Porter's 1962 novel of the same name, was highly regarded, with reviewers praising the cast's performance but also noted the movie's overlong (for 1965) runtime.
+Ship of Fools, which was based on Katherine Anne Porter's 1962 novel of the same name, was highly regarded, with reviewers praising the cast's performance but also noting, at 150 minutes, the movie's overlong (for 1965) runtime.
 The film was nominated for eight Academy Awards in 1966, including for Best Picture, Best Actor for Oskar Werner, Best Actress for Simone Signoret, and Best Supporting Actor for Michael Dunn.
 It won for Best Art Direction, Black-and-White and Best Cinematography, Black-and-White.

-Introductory comments by Michael Dunn

-"My name is Carl Glocken and this... is a ship of fools.
-I'm a fool and you'll meet more fools as we go along... this tub is packed with them.
-Emancipated ladies... ball players... lovers... dog lovers... ladies of joy... tolerant Jews... dwarfs... all kinds... and who knows... if you look closely enough, you may even find yourself on board."
+The title is also a reference to the popular allegory and the medieval satire of the same name.

+Synopsis

+The action takes place almost entirely on board a passenger ship in 1933, between Veracruz Mexico and Bremerhaven, Germany.
+Most of the scenes unfold on the First Class deck or among the upper middle-class passengers, but the ship is also carrying 600 displaced workers―far more than the ship is certified to carry―and they are assigned to squalid conditions in steerage.
+They are all being deported back to Spain by the order of the Cuban dictator, Gerardo Machado.
+Many of the passengers bound for Nazi Germany are happy, some are apprehensive, while others downplay the significance of the political situation.
+Passenger attitudes differ among those who feel "superior", who exclude and demean others, and the "excluded" passengers, who tend to be sympathetic and supportive of others.

 Plot

-The action of the film takes place almost entirely on board a passenger ship in 1933, between Veracruz Mexico and Bremerhaven, Germany.
-Most of the scenes unfold on the First Class deck or among the upper middle-class passengers, but the ship is carrying 600 displaced workers, far more than the ship is certified to carry and they're assigned to squalid conditions in steerage.
-They are all being deported back to Spain by the order of the Cuban dictator, Gerardo Machado.
-Many passengers bound for Nazi Germany are happy, some are apprehensive, while others downplay the significance of fascist politics.